Toward a Physical Theory of Intelligence: Intelligence and the Dynamics of the Brain

-\begin{corollary}[Oscillatory Dynamics Approach the TUR Limit] Internal dynamics dominated by reversible flow fields ($\dot x \approx J\nabla H$) are locally time-symmetric and therefore operate near equality in the TUR.
-For fixed mean current $\mathbb{E}[J_T]$, increasing the reversible (oscillatory) fraction of the dynamics reduces the generalized entropy required to maintain a given level of precision. \end{corollary}
+\begin{corollary}[Oscillatory Dynamics Approach the TUR Limit] Internal dynamics dominated by reversible flow fields $(\dot{x} \approx J\nabla H)$ are locally time-symmetric and therefore operate near equality in the TUR.
+For fixed mean current, increasing the reversible (oscillatory) fraction of the dynamics reduces the generalised dissipation required to maintain a given level of precision. \end{corollary}